adamburkegh/toothpaste/README.md

 ## Graphviz

-Requires installing graphviz, with the dot graphing tool to be on the PATH, for the graph rendering steps.
+Graphviz is required, with the dot graphing tool to be on the PATH, for the graph rendering steps.
+Without this, either a text or LaTeX (Tikz) visualization will have to be used.

 If you have chocolatey